t8ne/3d-portfolio/README.md

 ## Preview

-Below is a preview of 3 of the 3D projects featured in the portfolio:
+Below is a preview of some of the 3D projects featured in the portfolio:

 <div align="center">
   <img src="tp1-f1/f1-animation.gif" alt="TP1">